 Some institutions will give academic credit for research internships.
 Students interested in research credit should make arrangements with their home institution.
 The program will work with the selected students to provide the necessary documentation for this credit and will help students explore other academic possibilities in Geneva.

-The dates for the coming academic year are September 15 - December 12 for the Fall 2014 program and January 12 - April 10 for the Winter 2015 program.
+The start dates for the coming academic year are 12 September for the Fall 2016 program and 16 January for the Winter 2017 program.
 Longer stays can be arranged.